awsdocs/aws-lambda-developer-guide/doc_source/troubleshooting-deployment.md

 **Note**
 When you upload a file directly with the AWS CLI, AWS SDK, or otherwise, the binary ZIP file is converted to base64, which increases its size by about 30%\.
 To allow for this, and the size of other parameters in the request, the actual request size limit that Lambda applies is larger\.
 Due to this, the 50 MB limit is approximate\.

+## Amazon S3: Error Code PermanentRedirect\.<a name="troubleshooting-deployment-PermanentRedirect"></a>

 **Error:** *Error occurred while GetObject\.
 S3 Error Code: PermanentRedirect\.
 S3 Error Message: The bucket is in this region: us\-east\-2\.
 Please use this region to retry the request*

 When you upload a function's deployment package from an Amazon S3 bucket, the bucket must be in the same Region as the function\.
 This issue can occur when you specify an Amazon S3 object in a call to [UpdateFunctionCode](API_UpdateFunctionCode.md), or use the package and deploy commands in the AWS CLI or AWS SAM CLI\.
 Create a deployment artifact bucket for each Region where you develop applications\.

+## General: Cannot find, cannot load, unable to import, class not found, no such file or directory<a name="troubleshooting-deployment-functionHandler1"></a>

 **Error:** *Cannot find module 'function'*